NASA's Artemis I mission delayed again as storm barrels toward launch site - Local News 8

 The National Hurricane Center’s latest report also gives a 15% chance that Cocoa Beach, which lies about 20 miles (32 kilometers) south of the launch site, will endure sustained hurricane-force winds.

-NASA however, said in its statement “forecasts predict the greatest risks at the pad are high winds that are not expected to exceed the SLS design.”
+Officials at NASA, however, said in a statement “forecasts predict the greatest risks at the pad are high winds that are not expected to exceed the SLS design.”

 “The rocket is designed to withstand heavy rains at the launch pad and the spacecraft hatches have been secured to prevent water intrusion,” the statement continues.